shinsenter/php/src/webapps/sulu/README.md

     shinsenter/sulu:latest
 ```

-The container will detect content in directory mounted to `/var/www/html` and clone the framework source code into it if it is empty.
+The container will detect the empty directory mounted to `/var/www/html` and clone the framework source code into it.

-## Existing project
+## Using an Existing Project

-You can mount your application code on your host machine to `/var/www/html` directory inside the container.
+You can mount your application code from your host machine to the `/var/www/html` directory inside the container.

-Because the source code is mounted as a volume, your changes on the host will be reflected in the container.
-You can run builds, tests, etc inside the container and see the changes.
+Because the source code is mounted as a volume,
+any changes made on the host machine will be reflected inside the container.

-This allows you to leverage the container while keeping your code on the host.
+This setup allows you to run builds, tests,
+and other tasks within the container while keeping your code on the host.

 ## Using HTTPS

-The Docker images come with pre-generated SSL certificate files for testing HTTPS websites locally.
+The Docker images come with pre-generated SSL certificate files for testing HTTPS locally:

-The files are:
 - /etc/ssl/site/server.crt
 - /etc/ssl/site/server.key

 To use valid HTTPS certificates for your production website,
-you need to replace these files with your own valid SSL certificates
+replace these files with your own valid SSL certificates.
-by copying or mounting them from the host machine into the container.
+You can do this by copying or mounting your certificates from the host machine into the container.
-Simply overwrite the default certificate files with your own valid
+Simply overwrite the default certificate files with your valid certificate and key files
-certificate and key files to enable true HTTPS for your production website.
+to enable true HTTPS for your production website.

 #### Using Dockerfile